 The farmers perceive the impact of climate change on agriculture through various concerns.
 These include changes in rainfall patterns, depletion of groundwater levels, rise in summer temperatures, increased crop productivity, scarcity of water in surface water bodies, drops in winter temperatures, occurrences of frost and frost injury, reduced occurrence of dry spells, emergence of new pests and diseases, and some farmers reporting no observed change in climate.
 Overall, farmers' perceptions highlight the multiple ways in which climate change affects agriculture, encompassing both challenges and some potential opportunities.

 The findings demonstrate that various weather factors have a significant impact on crop yields, providing valuable insights into the vulnerability of these crops to specific weather conditions.
 Findings reveal that rainfall during the Southwest monsoon positively affected paddy yields, while deficits and high winds reduced them.
 For cotton, insect-pest infestation, temperature fluctuations, high temperatures, and rainfall at plucking stage decreased yields.
 Wheat yields were positively influenced by low temperature, fog, and drizzling, but hailstorms, high winds with rainfall, and terminal heat stress had negative effects.
 The study emphasizes the vulnerability of these crops to specific weather conditions.
-Overall, weather aberrations such as rainfall, wind velocity, temperature fluctuations, and humidity have substantial impacts on crop productivity in Haryana.
+Overall, weather aberrations such as rainfall, wind velocity, temperature fluctuations, and humidity have substantial impacts on crop productivity in Haryana.x

 COMPETING INTERESTS DISCLAIMER: